tiles-creator/Connected-Component-Project/README.md

    - bitmapTest3.bmp

  Expected output:
- The program will print to the console the line:  " The size of the largest connected component of black pixels is: __" with the appropriate number instead of the empty blank.
+ The program will print to the console the line:  "\
+ The size of the largest connected component of black pixels is: " \
- The program can handle the case of zero black pixels and will print:
+ with the appropriate number instead of the empty blank.\ The program can handle the case of zero black pixels and will print:\
  "There are no black pixels.
-The size of the largest connected component of black pixels is: 0"
+The size of the largest connected component of black pixels is: 0"\
  Note: When I was testing the program, I had it print the bitmap and the number of components.
+I have \
-I have decided to leave these lines in the program, but they are commented out.
+ decided to leave these lines in the program, but they are commented out.

  How to run this program:
- Using Dr. Java, open my program file MaxConnectedBlackPixels.java.
- Additionally, load the WeightedQuickUnionUF.java class from the booksite into the project pane, so that the program can use it.
+ Using Dr. Java, open my program file MaxConnectedBlackPixels.java. \ Additionally, load the WeightedQuickUnionUF.java class from the booksite into the project pane, so that the program can use it.\
- It can be found at:  https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/WeightedQuickUnionUF.java.html Compile the program.
+ It can be found at:  https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/WeightedQuickUnionUF.java.html \
+ Compile the program.\
- Go to the "Interactions" pane at the bottom of the screen.
+ Go to the "Interactions" pane at the bottom of the screen.\
- At the command prompt (>), type: run MaxConnectedBlackPixels bitmap_filename.bmp
+ At the command prompt (>), type: run MaxConnectedBlackPixels bitmap_filename.bmp \
- Be sure to use the filename for the file you want to test in place of "bitmap_filename.bmp" in the line above.
+ Be sure to use the filename for the file you want to test in place of "bitmap_filename.bmp" in the line above.\
- Your command to run might look like this, if you use one of my files:
+ Your command to run might look like this, if you use one of my files:\
   > run MaxConnectedBlackPixels bitmapTest1.bmp

- Algorithm design:
+ Algorithm design:\
  The pixels will be stored in an array of size n x n called pixelGrid[n][n].
 This 2D array will store zeros and ones that represent the bitmap.
- We will create a weighted union find data structure to process the points in pixelGrid[n][n] and connect them if black pixels touch.
+I will create a weighted union find data structure to process the points in pixelGrid[n][n] and connect them if black pixels touch.
  The weighted union find data structure is called pixelUF[].
 It is a 1D array of size n * n.
 Each element in the pixelUF[n x n] array represents a point on the grid (pixelGrid[n][n], or a pixel on the bitmap.
 It stores information that tells us if that pixel is part of a tree, and what the root of that tree is.
 If the pixel is part of a tree, that means it is connected to all the other pixels in